h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

 ![Classification with Equal Priors using Euclidean Distance](../Images/L2_1_Quiz_34/step2_classification_equal_priors.png)

 With equal priors using the Euclidean distance approach, the decision boundary is the perpendicular bisector of the line connecting the two means.
-As seen in the visualization, the new flower falls on the Species A side of this boundary, but is very close to the boundary line.
+As seen in the visualization, the new flower falls on the Species A side of this boundary (blue region), but is very close to the boundary line.

 ### Step 3: Classification with multivariate Gaussian PDF and equal prior probabilities